Paleo Red Velvet Cake

 #4: Maple vs. Coconut vs. Monk Fruit Sugar

-I tested the cakes using monk fruit sugar, maple sugar, and coconut sugar.
+I tested the cakes using monk fruit, maple, and coconut sugar.
 All worked well and seemed interchangeable, so use what works best for your current needs.

 Coconut sugar is a Paleo-baking staple and worked well in this recipe.
 The sweetness of coconut sugar is less intense than regular sugar or maple sugar, so this may be the best option if you like your desserts not too sweet.

 Maple sugar was the favorite.
-Flavor-wise, I found the maple sugar to be superior, without imparting a noticeable maple flavor.
-It’s also lighter in color than coconut sugar, which seems important in a recipe where color is so paramount.
+Flavor-wise, I found the maple sugar to be superior without imparting a noticeable maple flavor.
+It’s also lighter in color than coconut sugar, which seems important in a recipe where color is such a key detail.

-Monk fruit sugar makes a delicious sugar-free version of this cake.
+Monk Fruit Sugar makes a delicious sugar-free version of this cake.
 I had never cooked with monk fruit sweetener before, but as a natural, zero-calorie sweetener, I was impressed.
-The flavor tasted natural to me, not fake or overpowering like stevia can.
-The sweetness was mild, so again, not an overly sweet result.
+The flavor tasted natural, not fake or overpowering like stevia can.
+The sweetness was mild, so again, it was not an overly sweet result.

-Monk fruit comes in several forms, but for this cake, you’ll want to use granulated monk fruit sugar.
+Monk fruit comes in several forms, but you’ll want to use granulated monk fruit sugar for this cake.
 I used Lakanto Classic Monk Fruit Sweetener, which is mixed with erythritol to create a 1:1 sugar substitute.
 Erythritol appears to be relatively safe; however, because of the way it’s digested, it can cause digestive distress like gas, bloating, and nausea.
-It depends on the person, and many seem to have no problem with erythritol sugars like this one, but if you do find yourself gassy, bloated, or uncomfortable afterward this sugar substitute may be to blame.
+It depends on the person, and many seem to have no problem with erythritol sugars like this one, but if you find yourself gassy, bloated, or uncomfortable afterward, this sugar substitute may be to blame.

-All three of these sugars, and basically, any sugar, can be ground in a small food processor or high-powered blender to create powdered sugar.
+All three of these sugars can be ground in a small food processor or high-powered blender to create powdered sugar.
 You'll need to do this to prepare the frosting.
 Instructions can be found in the recipe (below).